Mistaken Identities

 1969 Topps 4-in-1 Bob Brown

-In 1969 there were three Bob Browns in the NFL, and Topps got them confused.
-The card on the left is a 4-in-1 insert card (actually four stamps that you could paste into booklets) that says it pictures Bob Brown of the Rams.
-It's actually Bob Brown of the Packers.
+In 1969 there were three Bob Browns in the NFL, and Topps got them mixed-up.
+The card on the left is a 4-in-1 insert card (actually four stamps that you could paste into booklets) that says it pictures Bob Brown of the L.A.
+Rams.
+That's actually Bob Brown of the Packers, though.
 Bob Brown of the Rams is pictured on his 1969 Topps card on the right.

 Here's the Packers' Bob Brown on his 1973 Topps card:

-And just for good measure, here is Bob Brown #3, of the Cardinals, Vikings, and Saints:
+And, for good measure, here is the third Bob Brown, who played for the Cardinals, Vikings, and Saints:

 1964 Topps Ray Abruzzese

 It's hard to tell from these two cards, but the man on the 1964 Topps card on the left is not Ray Abruzzese.
-I learned from Remember the AFL that the player is Ed Rutkowski, who wore number 46 in training camp.
-The 1963 Fleer card on the right shows Abruzzese, but it also has an error: his name is misspelled.
+It's actually Ed Rutkowski, who wore number 46 in training camp.
+The 1963 Fleer card on the right shows the real Abruzzese.
+(The Fleer card also happens to have an error: Abruzzese's name is misspelled.)

-Rutkowski appeared on his own 1964 Topps card, and here are the two cards side-by-side.
+Rutkowski also appeared on a 1964 Topps card of his own, and here are the two cards side-by-side.
 You can see the resemblance, but it's hard to tell for sure that it's the same player.

-Here's an older Ed Rutkowski on a Living Prime Time cover.
+Here's a photo of an older Ed Rutkowski on a Living Prime Time cover.
 From this it's pretty clear that it's him on the Abruzzese card.
-For more photos of Rutkowski, see the full article.
+For more photos of Rutkowski, see the full Living Prime Time article.

 1967 Philadelphia Raymond Berry

-It's hard to tell who's under the helmet, but that's not Raymond Berry on Raymond Berry's 1967 Philadelphia card.
-The card on the right is Berry on his 1965 Philadelphia card.
+It's hard to tell who's under the helmet, but that's definitely not Raymond Berry on Raymond Berry's 1967 Philadelphia card.
+The card on the right shows the real Berry on his 1965 Philadelphia card.

 Number 40 was Bob Boyd's number, and Boyd is indeed the impostor.
 Boyd is shown here on his 1965 Philadelphia card.